vladslugin987/otrs-dark-theme/README.md

 # otrs-dark-theme
-The Dark Theme for OTRS by vsdev.
+The Dark Theme for OTRS by Vladislav Slugin (vsdev.).